 - 1 tbsp rice wine vinegar (15 mL)

 - 1 tbsp vinegar of choice or fresh lime juice

 - 1 tsp coconut sugar or maple syrup

 For the Bowls

-- 1–2 cups chopped and steamed broccoli per bowl
+- 4 cups chopped and steamed broccoli (approx. 1 cup per bowl)

-- Assemble the brown rice, cabbage slaw, steamed broccoli and baked tempeh in a bowl and serve right away or store in a container in the fridge up to 4 days.
+- Divide the cooked brown rice, cabbage slaw, steamed broccoli and baked tempeh between 4 servings and store right away or store in a container in the fridge for up to 3 days.

 Keywords: tempeh buddha bowl, vegan buddha bowl